Issue Seventeen

 Dari pulau ke pulau ke pulau, buaian ombak menepi, menjauh, melabuh.
 Buih menyapa pasir kembali air.
 Kaki, tubuh, mata bertaut, berbagi bumi.**

-Pulau Pulau is a place where islands of writers swim in deep ocean.
-One calls to another, and many begin calling to one another.
-We cannot understand what the others say.
-We resort to English only to find and lose understanding.
+Pulau Pulau is the confluence of islands of writers swimming in deep ocean.
+One calls to another, many begin calling.
+We find and lose understanding.
 In the ocean, no language is sufficient.
-Swimming together, words fail.
-We are forced to pay attention to the water.
-Time is something else as we kick our legs so we do not sink.
-We follow one another in movement and sign.
-Sometimes we draw closer, in other places the water between us appears impassable.
+We are forced to pay attention to the water beneath us, time becomes something else as we swim, we follow one another in movement and sign.
+Sometimes we draw closer, in other places the seas between us appear impassable.

 In this issue of Portside Review, we share two responses to this experience.
-Marsha Habib and Sayasi Ghosh expand the detective noir genre in the letters between two old friends, who, after decades of silence, have cause to write to each other.
-In the intimate and secret space of their letters, we become entangled in the practice of care between friends against domestic violence.
-Conversing in poems, Maria A Perdomo and Pramudith D Rupasinghe explore the ecological and human attempts to grow after birth in the grey of war.
+Marsha Habib and Sayasi Ghosh expand the detective noir genre in the letters between two old friends who after decades of silence have cause to write each other.
+In the intimate space of their letters, we become entangled in the practice of care between friends against domestic violence.
+Conversing in poetry, María A Perdomo and Pramudith D Rupasinghe explore the grey that permeates ecological and human journeys in the aftermath of war.

-We swim in the waves of the sea and try to relate to one another from moving points on different islands.
+We try to relate to one another from moving points on different islands as we swim in the waves of the sea.
 This is the work of our collective, the archipelago, to form relationships between writers and artists in their fight to reimagine their communities.
-In this, Centre for Stories and Robert Wood have been our longtime friends—from the stories of life in Jakarta in Issue Four to the Makassar International Writers Festival, and the shores of new islands this year.
-We give thanks to Robert, Camila Egusquiza Santa Cruz, and all their team for swimming with us from the Indian Ocean to far off seas.
+In this, Centre for Stories and Robert Wood have been a longtime friend and ally – from the stories of life in Jakarta in Issue Four to the Makassar International Writers Festival, and the shores of new islands this year.
+We give thanks to Robert, the Portside team, and Centre for Stories’ community for swimming with us from the Indian Ocean to far off seas.